 Kumsa currently works as Campaigns Manager with the Toronto Community Benefits Network, leading and supporting local communities in organizing for community benefits like local hiring and local/social procurement.

-Alejandra Bravo is the Director of the Power Lab, a new leadership learning initiative focused on local organizing for a fair economy.
-She is also the Director of Leadership and Training at the Broadbent Institute, where she builds backbone for progressive organizing in Canada.
+Alejandra Bravo was the founding Director of the Power Lab, a leadership learning initiative focused on local organizing for a fair economy.
+She is the Director of Leadership and Training at the Broadbent Institute, where she builds backbone for progressive organizing in Canada.

 Active in the community benefits movement, she supports leaders working to build campaigns and coalitions organizing for economic opportunities for historically disadvantaged and equity-seeking groups.
 Alejandra contributes to movement building as a facilitator, trainer, mentor and strategist with various social change efforts.